msamods/hishana/README.md

-# PrimonProto - WhatsApp Bot
+# Hishana - WhatsApp Bot

 PrimonProto is a versatile WhatsApp bot built with Node.js and the Baileys library.
 It offers a range of features for automation and enhanced group management, making your WhatsApp experience more efficient and enjoyable.